-4.2 Effects on macroeconomic and fiscal aggregates
+4.2 Effects on Macroeconomic and Fiscal Aggregates

-For each reformed economy evaluated in the progressivity grid $\tau = \{0.00, \dots, 0.50\}$, the main macroeconomic aggregates are calculated.
-According to this, the evolution of these magnitudes on progressivity is depicted in Fig. 4.
+For each reformed economy evaluated in the progressivity grid $\tau = \{0.00, ..., 0.50\}$ , the main macroeconomic aggregates are calculated.
+According to this, the evolution of these magnitudes on progressivity is depicted in Figure 4.
 The aim is to observe the behavior of these aggregates with respect to the progressivity of the personal income tax.
-Note the fiscal ratios (i.e., T/Y, Tr/Y, and G/Y) will remain unchanged by construction of the reform.
+Note the fiscal ratios (i.e. T/Y, Tr/Y, and G/Y) will remain unchanged by construction of the reform.

 Broadly speaking, it is clear that aggregate capital and output are decreasing in progressivity in a (almost) linear pathway, with the drop in capital being more pronounced than in output.
 On the other hand, aggregate consumption and aggregate labor are also decreasing in progressivity.
-However, they do not fall in the same proportions as capital or output do.
-Aggregate labor is the magnitude that decreases in the smallest proportion across economies with different levels of progressivity.
-These results confirm the traditional belief behind these type of progressivity reforms.